 In this programme we study basic cognitive and brain mechanisms of selective attention, with emphasis on attentional control functions of the frontal and parietal lobes.
 Our central question is how the brain builds organized thought and behaviour as a structure of attentional episodes, extending from attention and awareness in visual processing to performance and control of complex tasks.
 Aiming to integrate cognitive models with neural functions, we use studies of normal human behaviour, neuropsychological studies of change after brain damage, brain imaging and electrophysiology.
-Basic science is linked to application in a range of areas, including management of attentional deficits after brain damage, individual differences in ability, cognitive training and change over the lifespan.
+Basic science is linked to application in a range of areas, including management of attentional deficits after brain damage, individual differences in ability, and the role of parental scaffolding in cognitive development.

 Projects

-With fMRI, the MD network can be precisely defined in the brains of individual people.
+With fMRI, the MD network can be precisely defined in highly specific regions of frontal, parietal and occipito-temporal cortex.
+Our most recent definition uses the high-resolution cortical parcellation of the Human Connectome Project, with a widely-distributed core of 10 MD regions surrounded by a more weakly activated and connected penumbra.
 Often, MD regions are immediately adjacent to regions with quite different functional properties, e.g. specific involvement in language.
-With identification of specific MD regions in individual brains, we aim for detailed investigation of their functional properties and contributions to attentional control.
+With identification of specific MD regions, we aim for detailed investigation of their functional properties and contributions to attentional control.

 References:

 Once MD regions are defined, their physiological properties can be examined using a range of complementary methods.
-With fMRI, for example, detailed representations of task events can be studied using multivoxel pattern analysis or MVPA (Kriegeskorte).
+With fMRI, for example, detailed representations of task events can be studied using multivoxel pattern analysis or MVPA.
 Our results show broad coding of many different kinds of task information, including relevant stimuli, responses and rules.
-In our group at the University of Oxford, neurophysiological recordings in behaving monkeys allow MD activity to be examined at the level of activity in single cells and cell populations.
+In our group at the University of Oxford, neurophysiological recordings in behaving monkeys have allowed MD activity to be examined at the level of activity in single cells and cell populations.
 In lateral frontal cortex, for example, neurons show high speed adaptation to code the specific information and events of current behaviour; explaining why, in fMRI, activity in the same regions is seen for many different kinds of task.
+This work shows how distinct regions of frontal cortex collaborate to control successive task steps, and how information shifts between attentional foreground and background.
 Collaborations with clinical groups in several institutions worldwide are allowing us to conduct similar studies in human patients with implanted brain electrodes.
-With these methods we track how MD regions construct the contents of an attentional episode, and track neural dynamics as the pattern of activity for one step of a task completes and makes way for the next.

 References: